gopi487krishna/FITS_primary_header/README.md

 **Note :** This API is developed as a part of GSOC Programming Competency Test for Boost.org under the Astronomy Section.

-**Why should you choose this Library ?**
+**Why should you choose this API for you ?**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMTI3MDkxNiwyMTE5OTQwMTY3LDE4MT
+eyJoaXN0b3J5IjpbLTE0MDAwMTg1OTUsMjExOTk0MDE2NywxOD
-M1MDk0NjYsMTExNDExOTcxMF19
+EzNTA5NDY2LDExMTQxMTk3MTBdfQ==
 -->